pie chart

 NV_1980

 Hi there!
-Welcome to the primer of my mono-white, foxy, aura-voltron deck; commanded by Light-Paws, Emperor's Voice.
+Welcome to the primer of this mono-white, foxy, aura-Voltron deck; commanded by Light-Paws, Emperor's Voice.
 She’s furry.
 She’s fluffy.
 She gives you a serious stare while waggling half a dozen tails in silent contemplation.
 She gives an impression of being a thinker, not a doer, but that’s all a ruse lulling you into a false sense of security.
-My foxy friend is deadly.
+Our foxy friend is deadly.
 Very … very … very deadly.
 She sees you as a threat, you have about three seconds before she analyzes your capabilities, casts an entire web of defensive and offensive enchantments on herself and then proceeds to pounce on you like there’s no tomorrow.
 This deck is meant to be played casually.
-It’s not meant to be used in a competitive fashion, but of course I welcome anyone to try!
-Feel free to comment on anything you (dis)like throughout this primer; I hope you will enjoy it!
+It’s not meant to be used in a competitive fashion, but of course anyone is welcome to try!
+Feel free to comment on anything you (dis)like throughout this primer; hopefully you will enjoy it!

-This wonderful being allows me to tutor for an aura whenever I cast one onto the battlefield under my control and then attach the aura to her for free.
+This wonderful being allows the tutoring for an aura whenever one is cast onto the battlefield under the wielder’s control and then attach the aura to her for free.
 This is a ridiculously strong ability because it’s amazing value for mana and it doesn’t require all that many auras to make her almost invincible.
-Couple that to the fact that white offers by far the best auras a creature could possibly wish for as well as offensive auras that disable opposing creatures (or players as a whole) and you’ve got a winning combination.
+Now consider that white offers by far the best auras a creature could possibly wish for as well as offensive auras that disable opposing creatures (or players as a whole) and you’ve got a winning combination.

 • Mana: indicates the availability of mana sources within the deck.